Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 Although the exact mechanism still isn’t clear, this mineral has been shown to help prevent overly high blood sugar levels that can contribute to diabetes.

-Research suggests that manganese taken along with minerals like selenium and zinc can help people suffering from lung disorders, including chronic obstructive pulmonary disease (COPD).
+Research has revealed that manganese taken along with minerals like selenium and zinc can help people suffering from lung disorders, including chronic obstructive pulmonary disease (COPD).

 Oxidative stress/damage from free radicals is believed to be a key mechanism for smoking-induced COPD and other respiratory disorders, so manganese’s ability to help lower inflammation and oxidative stress through the production of SODs makes it beneficial for those in need of lung healing.